BALTIC EAGLE OFFSHORE WIND FARM

 Baltic Eagle, our second large offshore wind farm in Germany, will be equipped with 9.5 MW MHI wind turbines

 Iberdrola group has chosen MHI Vestas Offshore Wind as its official supplier of turbines for the Baltic Eagle offshore wind farm.
-This new complex, with a capacity of 476 megawatts (MW) located 75 kilometres from the German island of Rügen, is the company's second symbolic wind farm in the Baltic Sea.
+This new complex, with a capacity of 476 megawatts (MW) located 75 kilometres from the German island of Rügen, will supply renewable energy to 475,000 houses.

 Next to Rügen Island (Baltic Sea)